treininghaus/RCVJ/README.md

 * LeoCAD http://www.leocad.org/download.html
 * LDRAW http://ldraw.org/help/getting-started.html
-* LEGO Digital Designer (LDD) http://ldd.lego.com/
+* LEGO Digital Designer (LDD) http://ldd.lego.com/en-us/download

 Download the model from the `model` directory and load it into the software.
+Have fun building the model.

 ## License